barcavia/Natural-Language-Proccesing/README.md

 ## Projects

-* **Sentiment Analysis of Movie Reviews**: This project compares the performance of 3 different models, including Bi-directional LSTM, on a stanfordSentimentTreebank dataset and determines which one is the most effective at predicting the sentiment of the given sentences.
+* **Sentiment Analysis of Movie Reviews**: This project compares the performance of 3 different models, including Bi-directional LSTM, on a stanfordSentimentTreebank dataset and determines which one is the most effective at predicting the sentiment of the given sentences.<br> for more information, see **sentiment_analysis** package.
 * **Pretraining and Transformers**: This project involves experimenting with simple Transformer models to perform text classification on a subset of the 20newsgroups dataset.
 The goal is to compare the performance of three different models: two common uses of Transformers and a simple linear model.
-The project involves running and evaluating a Log-linear classifier, finetuning a Transformer model, and running zero-shot classification.
+The project involves running and evaluating a Log-linear classifier, finetuning a Transformer model, and running zero-shot classification.<br> for more information, see **sentiment_analysis** package.

 ## Usage